 Casa Terracotta; a little farm house set in the peaceful town of Masanti in the Apennine Mountains 96 kilometres west of the beautiful city of Parma, in the region of Emilia Romagna, Northern Italy.
 The scenery in this area is stunning, with high peaks and passes, steep valleys, forests, tiny stone villages on the sides of the hills, and exciting hair-pin-bend roads taking you from one amazing view to the next.
 The Ligurian border is just a 20 minute drive and Tuscany about 60 minutes away.

 The local shop, Post Office and 2 friendly bars, which also offer good meals, are just a 5 minute drive away at Ponteceno.
-Also within a 10 minute drive you will find a very restaurant, Oppici, at Monte Vaca’ or a little further away, 30 minutes, in the imposing fortress town of Bardi, the Due Spade (Two Swords).
+Also within a 10 minute drive you will find a very busy restaurant, Oppici, at Monte Vaca’ or a little further away, 30 minutes, in the imposing fortress town of Bardi, the Due Spade (Two Swords).
 Or in Bedonia, 20 minutes away, Il Cortile.
 All have very good reviews on TripAdvisor.

-Casa Terracotta, a small farmhouse built in the 1800’s, has been renovated to include modern amenities, it has a small garden with table and chairs and exclusive off road parking adjacent to the property.
+Casa Terracotta, a small farmhouse built in the 1800’s, has been renovated to include modern amenities, it has a small garden with gazebo, table and chairs and exclusive off road parking adjacent to the property.

 The accommodation is accessed by a flight of stone steps to the original front door.
 Inside is the lobby leading to: